SchmidtCapela/SubnauticaDWTweaks/README.md

-## Requires the use of [QModManager](https://www.nexusmods.com/subnautica/mods/16/) found on Nexus Mods
+### Updated for Subnautica Living Large (2.0), uses BepInEx
-### Based on [SNHardcorePlus](https://github.com/Qwiso/SNHardcorePlus), by Qwiso
+### Originally based on [SNHardcorePlus](https://github.com/Qwiso/SNHardcorePlus), by Qwiso

 ### Installation
-After installing QMods, extract the contents of [DW_Tweaks.zip](https://github.com/SchmidtCapela/SubnauticaDWTweaks/releases/download/1.3.0/DW_Tweaks.zip) file to your `\QMods` folder.
+After installing BepInEx, extract the contents of [DW_Tweaks.zip](https://github.com/SchmidtCapela/SubnauticaDWTweaks/releases/download/2.0.0/DW_Tweaks.zip) file to your `\BepInEx` folder.

-### config.json
+### DW_Tweaks.json
-Should be located in `QMods\DW_Tweaks` folder.
+Should be located in the `\BepInEx\config` folder.
 Every tweak in this mod can be customized, or at least toggled on or off, using this file.

 To toggle a tweak off, either set it to the default value (found in the table below) or delete it.

 The mod ships with my personal file, which has all tweaks enabled except for the inventory size ones and the Harmony debugging.
-If you want to change inventory sizes I suggest using the [CustomizedStorage](https://www.nexusmods.com/subnautica/mods/35) mod instead, as it allows customizing all inventories my mod tweaks and more.

-If the config.json file doesn't exist, a new one will be created with all tweaks disabled.
+If the DW_Tweaks.json file doesn't exist, a new one will be created with all tweaks disabled.

 The description of each tweak, as well as the value that disables it, follows: